zaidanali028/web-serv-midsem/README.md

 ## GitHub Setup

-Set up your GitHub account to display the results.
-Create a repository and upload the XML data, XSLT stylesheet, and any other necessary files.
-You can then share the repository link with others to access the transformed HTML output.
+1. Fork this repo to your github account
+2. Clone it from your repository
+3. Utilize it locally or in any other form you prefer

 ## License